rapid7/icon-integrations-validators/unit_test/plugin_examples/good_plugin_with_custom_output_examples/help.md

 # Description

-[Base64](https://en.wikipedia.org/wiki/Base64) is a common binary-to-text encoding scheme used in various protocols and software such as MIME to carry data stored in binary formats across channels that only reliably support text content.
-This plugin allows data to be Base64-encoded or decoded using the standard Base64 alphabet.
+Encode and decode data using the base64 alphabet

 # Key Features